SzymonJarek/CodeNPepper_SW/README.md

 It gives developer chance to write his own transaction script which might be usefull in some cases
 - **Database: MySql**
+I have preconfigured MySql database on Azure Virtual Machine so data is avilable all the time.
+Connection string to MySql instance:
+`"server=23.100.43.177;  port=3306; user=szymon; password=starwars; database=swdb-dev"`

 Data is stored in MySql databse.
 I had MySql Server already installed on my machine so it was easy to start with.
+You can also import database diractly on your machine.
 Export of my databse can be found here:
 [swdb-dev](https://github.com/SzymonJarek/swdb-dev.git "swdb-dev").

 After installation change connection string in